jkclem/nhl-api-vignette/README.md

 ## `skaterRecords`

-The `skaterRecords` function returns the stats for all the non-goalie players who’ve played for a single team.
+The `skaterRecords` function returns the stats for all the non-goalie players who’ve played for a single franchise.
 For example, the most penalty minutes they received in one season and the season the season it occurred in.
 It takes one argument; `team`, which can either be the full name of a team (e.g. `"New Jersey Devils"`), or the **franchise Id** (e.g. `23` for the New Jersey Devils).